Nova-Gen/novagen_packages_apps_NovagenUpdates/README.md

-MROM-Apk is the Update Check for MROM.
+NovagenUpdates is the Update Check for NovaGen.